Luxcium/luxcium-name-convention/README.md

-This definition of a contract is for now somehow subjective and should be defined more formally later, I decided **not** to use a `IInterface` notation for other *interfaces* that represent an *object* type. *Interfaces* always begin with an upper case but as of now I decided to use the `xInterface` notation for *interfaces* that have a name that starts with capital leter **'I'** but are not consider `IInterface`s.
+This definition of a contract is for now somehow subjective and should be defined more formally later, I decided **not** to use a `IInterface` notation for other *interfaces* that represent an *object* type. *Interfaces* always begin with an upper case letter but as of now I decided to use the `xInterface` notation for *interfaces* that have a name that starts with capital leter **'I'** but are not consider `IInterface`s.
 For type definitions other than `IInterface`s and *objects*, type aliases should alway be used.